mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 ### Node and Edge Information

 Frequently we want to use other information about nodes and edges (node location, site type, edge weight, etc.) in our analyses and need to track these data in a separate attribute object or data column.
 One common way to do this is to simply create a data frame that contains the required attribute information and call specific data from this data frame when needed.
-As the following example shows, it is also possible to directly assign attributes to nodes or edges in a graph object and use those for subsequent analyses using the `V()` for vertices (nodes) and `E()` for edges calls within igraph.
+As the following example shows, it is also possible to directly assign attributes to nodes or edges in an `igraph` network object and use those for subsequent analyses using the `V()` for vertices (nodes) and `E()` for edges calls within igraph.

 In the following example we use [this file](data/Cibola_attr.csv) which includes basic attribute data by site (node) for all sites in the network we've been working with here.
 This file includes x and y coordinates for the sites, information on the presence/absence and shape of Great Kiva public architectural features at those sites, and the Region to which they have been assigned.
+First we read in the data.

 ```r